 Is the height of the mug longer or shorter than the length of the saucer?

-This can be a challenge and your eyes can play tricks on you.
-To get an accurate answer I would use a divider.
+This can be challenging, and your eyes can play tricks on you.
+To get an accurate answer, I would use a divider.

 Is the top of the mug wider than the bottom of the mug?